Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 So when a juicy news catalyst hits, it can really move the stock in question, causing it to rapidly rise (or fall) in price.

-Traders can potentially profit on the way up or down.
-It’s a matter of knowing which way the stock is moving and having a solid trading plan.
+Traders can potentially profit on the way up AND down.
+It’s a matter of seeing which way the stock is moving and having a solid trading plan.

 How can you use the news to your advantage?
 First, be sure to research the catalyst to see if the news has ‘legs.’
 Cut through the BS of self-serving PR statements and find the real scoop yourself.